Rafififi/craftinginterpreters-Haskell/README.md

 #HLox

-HLox is a simple, expressive programming language inspired by Lox from Crafting Interpreters.
+HLox is a simple, expressive programming language inspired by Lox from Crafting Interpreters made entirely in Haskell.
 It is currently under active development and aims to be a readable and concise scripting language with basic control flow features.
 ✨ Features Implemented

     ✅ for loops